Get your copy of the ACSM CPT exam cheat sheet. It helps immensely in studying for the exam.

 There is a formula using just three sites and it differs on the sites depending on gender.
 There is also a formula using the seven skinfold sites.

 This is the easiest and least invasive way to assess body composition.
 The idea behind it is that the amount of fat free tissue within the boy is proportional to the electrical conductivity in the body.
-So, through the use of a scale that sends an electrical signal through the feet or through the hands, we can determine a close estimate to someone’s body fat percentage.
+So, by using a scale that sends an electrical signal through the feet or the hands, we can determine a close estimate to someone’s body fat percentage.

 These are some conditions to help the process be more accurate: